NMSU-SDev/Programs/README.md

 ## Questions
 Placeholder for Assignment Questions

-## GitHub Account
+## P1
-GitHub ID: MoriMnz
-In this lab we worked with Git and GitHub.
-We made several directories and files to experiment with and prepare for future labs.
+This lab is to get used to git, create a repo by forking an existing one, perform an initial checkout the repo to individual workspace, add a directory and files to it,and commit it back